Universal Decay of Mutual Information and Conditional Mutual Information in Gapped Pure- and Mixed-State Quantum Matter

 The above shows that Eqs. \eqref{eq:decay1} and \eqref{eq:decay2} hold for a large class of gapped pure- and mixed-state phases.
 However, there are gapped states violating them.
 Consider the Ising Hamiltonian $H=-J\sum_{\langle i,j\rangle}Z_iZ_j$, which has $(|\uparrow\uparrow\cdots\uparrow\rangle+|\downarrow\downarrow\cdots\downarrow\rangle)/\sqrt{2}$ as a ground and violates Eqs. \eqref{eq:decay1} and \eqref{eq:decay2}.
 But this ground state is long-range correlated and unstable against perturbations.
 For gapped Hamiltonians with robust ground-state subspaces, we are not aware of any counterexample to Eqs. \eqref{eq:decay1} and \eqref{eq:decay2}.

 {\it Discussion} -- In this work, we show that the superpolynomial decay behavior of MI and CMI is a universal property of gapped pure- and mixed-state phases, and we verify that a large class of phases have this property.
 Along the way, we sharpen the definition of mixed-state phases.
+Our theorems can also be viewed as constraints on the amount of change of MI and CMI under time evolutions generated by either almost local Hamiltonians or locally reversible channels, which apply to states that may not be the ground states of any natural Hamiltonian.

 The large-scale behavior of MI and CMI plays a central role in the entanglement bootstrap program and in the characterization of mixed-state phases \cite{Shi2019, Shi_2021, Shi2023, yang2025topologicalmixedstatesaxiomatic, Lessa_2025, sang2024stabilitymixedstatequantumphases}, for which our results provide a rigorous foundation.
 The decay of CMI is also closely connected to the error-correcting properties of the states we study, a perspective that has recently been proven to be fruitful in understanding quantum phases ~\cite{Yi_2024,yi2025lovaszmeetsliebschultzmattiscomplexity, Flammia_2017, sang2024approximatequantumerrorcorrecting}.
-Together, these connections suggest that our results can serve as a powerful guideline for classifying quantum phases through their information-theoretic properties.
+Together, these connections suggest that our results can serve as a powerful guideline for classifying quantum phases through their information theoretic properties.

 In the future, it is valuable to rigorously understand exactly which phases have superpolynomially decaying MI and CMI.
+For closed systems, standard quasi-adiabatic evolution hinges on a spectral gap, which vanishes in chiral phases with open boundaries and systems undergoing a boundary phase transition.
+Formulating a notion of quasi-adiabatic evolution based solely on the {\it bulk} gap is therefore crucial for understanding the decay behavior of MI and CMI on general manifolds.
 For open systems, we define two mixed states to be in the same phase when they are two-way connected by locally reversible finite-depth channels.
-In realistic settings, however, one expects that the finite-depth local channels should be replaced by finite-time Lindbladian evolutions.
-Extending the definitions of mixed-state phases to incorporate Lindbladian evolutions, developing a proper notion of quasi-adiabatic continuation for mixed-state phases, and clarifying the role of local reversibility and understanding the decay behavior of MI and CMI in this setting remain important future directions.
+In realistic settings, however, one expects that the finite-depth channels should be replaced by finite-time Lindbladian or non-Markovian evolutions.
+Extending the definition of mixed-state phases to incorporate these evolutions, developing a proper notion of quasi-adiabatic continuation for mixed-state phases, and clarifying the role of local reversibility and understanding the decay behavior of MI and CMI in this setting remain important future directions.